 The Legatum Center empowers the MIT community to accelerate social and economic progress across the developing world through innovation-driven entrepreneurship.

-For MIT students exploring a venture idea in a developing economy, the Legatum Center offers Seed Grants.
+- Grants: For MIT students exploring a venture idea in a developing economy, the Legatum Center offers Seed Grants.
 Students can use these grants to travel to the field, immersing themselves in their local market and experiencing innovation-driven entrepreneurship opportunities first-hand.

-The Legatum Center hosts an annual series of events in collaboration with key partners across campus to foster MIT’s entrepreneurship and development community.
-The annual conference, Scaling Development Ventures, and the monthly speaker series not only celebrate student and alumni entrepreneurs, but also help promote and shape discourse on bottom-up development and systems change through innovation-driven entrepreneurship.
+- Conferences: The Legatum Center hosts an annual series of events in collaboration with key partners across campus to foster MIT’s entrepreneurship and development community.
+The annual conference, Scaling Development Ventures, and the monthly speaker series, not only celebrate student and alumni entrepreneurs, but also help promote and shape discourse on bottom-up development and systems change through innovation-driven entrepreneurship.

-The Legatum Center connects students to faculty and researchers across campus doing high-impact research at the intersection of development and entrepreneurship.
-Starting in Fall 2016, the Center will offer Research Assistantships for students seeking to understand and develop programmatic and policy interventions that promote systems change in the developing world through innovation-driven entrepreneurship (IDE).
+- Research-Driven Innovation: The Legatum Center connects students to faculty and researchers across campus doing high-impact research at the intersection of development and entrepreneurship.
+Starting in fall 2016, the center started offering Research Assistantships for students seeking to understand and develop programmatic and policy interventions that promote systems change in the developing world through innovation-driven entrepreneurship.
 The Legatum Center also writes case studies as education tools for students and educators.